tayeotan/FIN_API_PAYMENTS/README.md

-# Financial Payments API - DevOps Pipeline Project
+# Financial Payments API - DevOps Pipeline

 A production-ready payment processing API built with PowerShell, containerized with Docker, and deployed to Google Kubernetes Engine (GKE) with automated CI/CD pipelines.